 The upside of this approach lies in the fact that an endorsed brand can steal some thunder from the master brand, as well as that it can quickly gain visibility and recognition by piggybacking on it.

-iPhone, iPad, and iTunes are brands in their own right, but their aura of popularity, visual appeal, and quality heavily rely on their parent brand – Apple.
+iPhone, iPad, and iPod are brands in their own right, but their aura of popularity, visual appeal, and quality heavily rely on their parent brand – Apple.

 Each of these brands benefits from being associated with Apple as well as with other house brands.

 This type of brand is also known as a public brand, and as its name suggests it deals with raising awareness about of particular government agencies or organisations as well as their roles and missions.